 ◾Airmen impacted by this guidance requiring a RNLTD extension will be worked on a case by case basis.

-If you have any of the symptoms listed below AND a history of travel from China, Iran, South Korea, Southeast Asia or Northern Italy, or had close contact with a laboratory-confirmed case of COVID-19 within 14 days of symptom onset, please contact Public Health immediately at 06565-61-8308 to be screened over the phone.
+If you have any of the symptoms listed below AND had close contact with a laboratory-confirmed case of COVID-19 within 5 days of symptom onset, please contact the Appointment Line immediately at 06565-61-8333 to be screened over the phone.
 The Public Health Hotline is open from 7:30 a.m. to 4:30 p.m.
 Monday - Friday.
 For screenings outside of this time, please call Nurse Advice line at 0800-071-3516.

 For specifics on the testing methods of COVID-19 and guidelines for person’s under investigation, refer to the CDC at https://www.cdc.gov/coronavirus/2019-ncov/about/testing.html for more information.

-Off-base screening is currently the only option for leisure travel and available to Airmen and their families.
-Increased travel opportunities has increased demand for testing beyond the 52 Medical Group's capacity. •Polymerase chain reaction (PCR) testing is limited to official travel and for any medical referral requiring testing.
+Off-base screening is currently the only option for asymptomatic testing and available to Airmen and their families.
+Increased travel opportunities has increased demand for testing beyond the 52 Medical Group's capacity.

 Monday – Friday, between the hours of 7:30 a.m. – 4:30 p.m., please contact the 52 MDG Public Health team (DSN-452-8308, 06565-61-8308).